Białystok: Architecture

+Local cuisine

+In additional to traditional nationwide Polish cuisine and regional Podlaskie cuisine, a local type of boza, a traditional fermented drink more common in the Balkans, Central Asia and the Caucasus, is produced in Białystok, and the bialy bread roll, popular in New York City, originated here, with both listed as traditional foods and beverages by the Ministry of Agriculture and Rural Development of Poland.

 Sports

 The city has both professional and amateur sports teams, and a number of venues where they are based.
-Jagiellonia Białystok is a Polish football club, based in Białystok, in the Ekstraklasa (Poland's top division) that plays at the Białystok City Stadium.
-Jagiellonia Białystok won the Polish Cup and Super Cup in 2010.
+Jagiellonia Białystok is a Polish football club, based in Białystok, in the Ekstraklasa (Poland's top division) that plays at the Białystok Municipal Stadium.
+Jagiellonia Białystok won the Polish Cup and Super Cup in 2010, and the Polish Championship in 2024.
 A new 22,500-seat stadium was completed at the beginning of 2015.
 There is also a futsal team Słoneczny Stok Jagiellonia Białystok, which plays in the Futsal Ekstraklasa, Poland's top division (as of 2022–23).